 Can I store my firearms and ammunition in the same safe?

-Legislation requires that any cartridge ammunition for a firearm must be stored in a locked container separate from the receptacle in which the firearm must be stored.
+Legislation requires that cartridge ammunition must be stored in a locked container separate from the receptacle in which the firearm is stored.

-Victoria Police has determined that for the purposes of implementing this part of legislation; a single, purpose-built storage receptacle comprising of two separate lockable compartments, one for ammunition and one for firearms is classified as separate storage areas (and therefore suitable) provided that each compartment is locked with a separate lock and key or combination lock.
+Victoria Police has determined that for the purposes of implementing this part of the legislation, a single, purpose-built storage receptacle comprising of two separate lockable compartments, one for ammunition and one for firearms, is classified as separate storage areas (and therefore suitable) provided that each compartment is locked with a separate lock and key or combination lock.

-The key consideration is that firearms cannot readily be used by persons not authorised to access them.
+The key consideration is that firearms cannot readily accessed by persons not authorised to do so.